 I can’t promise there will be anything you can do that will mitigate the actual issues you have.
 Yet, even if your wildest brainstorming session turns up nothing more realistic than being rescued by aliens, all is not lost.

-You could spend your nights in a cornfield waiting for that alien in shining armor; actual mileage may vary.
-A more reliable option is to put your energy into finding comfort in other parts of your life.
+You could spend your nights in a cornfield waiting for that alien in shining armor; actual mileage may vary with this tactic.
+Perhaps — just maybe — a more reliable option is to look for ways to maximize comfort in other parts of your life.

 Use the fluffy guest towels instead of the ratty ones you hide from your company.
 Take fifteen minutes to enjoy a cup of tea, coffee, or cocoa.
 Make it a pumpkin-spiced one if that’s what you like.
 I’m not judging.

-My only two criteria are that what you choose makes you feel better and it must not cause any harm (heroin is out, folks).
+My only two criteria are that what you choose makes you feel better and that your choice must not cause any harm (heroin is out, folks).
 When you feel better in any area of your life, you become that much better at handling the rest of your life.